openshift/insights-operator/docs/gathered-data.md

 - `config/pod/{namespace}/{pod}.json` and `events/` were moved to [ClusterOperatorPodsAndEvents](#ClusterOperatorPodsAndEvents) since `4.8.2`,
 both were introduced at `4.3.0` as part of this gatherer and backported to `4.2.10+`.
+- gather status of the `insightsoperator.operator.openshift.io` resource from `4.16.0+`

 ## ClusterProxy